 In Commander interface there is path label over each panel.
 It shows path to current directory.
 You can click on any component of the path to open that directory.
 You can double-click the path label outside the path as shortcut to bookmark window.
 If filtering is enabled, current filter is shown next to the path.

 In Explorer interface you can change view style of the file panel.
-The styles are the same as you know from Windows Explorer: large icons, small icons, list and details.
+The styles are the same as you know from Windows File Explorer: large icons, small icons, list and details.
 To change style use View menu or toolbar icon.

 The Commander interface allows only details view for both panels.